Gemarodri/Capstone499/projects.md

 Checklick is a Ruby on Rails 4.2 application, running Ruby 2.5.5.
 We are using Postgres 9.6 as our database.
 The project will be divided into two sections that run parallel to one another: the first will be to implement a new frontend framework to our web application in order to make it more responsive and user friendly.
 We have decided to utilize Bulma as we consider it to be the most robust and easiest framework to learn as well as the most adaptive for implementation and contains the necessary components for our application.
 In addition, we would like to integrate a new library to our frontend with the objective of improving the readability of our code as well as improving the performance of the client-side application.
 Currently, our frontend is built on HTML, CSS, Javascript and Jquery.
 We want to integrate React as our new library as it is easy to learn and integrate into projects, in addition to being a library with a wide community of developers so it is easy to find documentation to resolve any issues we may encounter.

+More info about this project on Canvas.
+Look under Files/Projects Info

 ## Project 2: AGMEETING
 ### Organization Background